 - If you cannot hear the caller on an outgoing call, you may have to switch between outbound proxy server mode and STUN use.
 The STUN or outbound server replaces the private IP address of your DECT Manager with its public IP address in the sent data packets.
-If you operate your DECT Manager behind a router with symmetric NAT, STUN cannot be used. - If you are sometimes unavailable for incoming calls, you may have to adjust the value in NAT refresh time: If you have not activated port forwarding or set up a DMZ on the router for the DECT Manager, an entry in the routing table for the NAT (in the router) is required to make the phone available.
+If you operate your DECT Manager behind a router with symmetric NAT.
+STUN cannot be used. - If you are sometimes unavailable for incoming calls, you may have to adjust the value in NAT refresh time: If you have not activated port forwarding or set up a DMZ on the router for the - If you have not activated port forwarding or set up a DMZ on the router for the DECT Manager, an entry in the routing table for the NAT (in the router) is required to make the phone available.
 The DECT Manager must confirm this entry in the routing table at certain intervals (NAT refresh time) so that the entry stays in the routing table.

-For further information on this, please refer to the section Customer care on → page 101.
+For further information on this, please refer to the section Customer care on

+→ page 101.